 Compared to current detectors, Cosmic Explorer will peer far deeper into the universe and considerably widen the observed frequency range, especially to low frequencies.
 Because gravitational-wave observatories are sensitive to amplitude, which falls off inversely with the distance from the source, a factor ten increase in strain sensitivity is equivalent to a factor ten increase in the diameter of a telescope.
 Cosmic Explorer will thus have dramatically greater discovery potential in a similar way to the "discovery aperture" opened by much larger and more advanced telescopes.
-Many or most new telescopes that greatly expand humanity's view of the cosmos end up being known for a different and more dramatic discovery has been discussed in articles on exploration of the unknown and serendipitous astronomy, some prominent examples being the cosmic microwave background, the discovery of pulsars, the tau particle, Cygnus X-1, and fast radio bursts.
+Many or most new telescopes that greatly expand humanity's view of the cosmos end up being known for a different and more dramatic discovery than what was predicted in their science cases.
+The phenomenon of serendipitous discovery has been discussed in articles on exploration of the unknown and serendipitous astronomy, some prominent examples being the cosmic microwave background, the discovery of pulsars, Cygnus X-1, and fast radio bursts.